mittwald/terraform-provider-mittwald/docs/index.md

 ### Optional

 - `api_key` (String, Sensitive) API key for the Mittwald API; if omitted, the `MITTWALD_API_TOKEN` environment variable will be used.
+- `debug_request_bodies` (Boolean) Whether to log request bodies when debugging is enabled.
+CAUTION: This will log sensitive data such as passwords in plain text!
 - `endpoint` (String) API endpoint for the Mittwald API.
 Default to `https://api.mittwald.de/v2` if omitted.